 Why Puncture Proof Tires are Ineffective for Mountain Bikes

 Unlike the touring and road tires, mountain bike tires whole purpose is to achieve maximum grip while retaining acceptably low rolling resistance.
 For this purpose, materials used to manufacture mountain bike tires are softer for a better surface gripping purpose.

-What puncture proof materials offer is stiffness.
+What puncture proof tires offer is stiffness.
 If you are riding on the solid ground then yeah, these can be a very good option.
 But otherwise, you lose all the grip on even the easiest cross country tracks.
 Mountain biking without proper traction is very dangerous and you will eventually break some bones.

 In addition, most of those tires won’t even offer that much puncture resistance.
 I remember from back in the day when I was still new to all this, these tires being a total scam.
 And believe me, nothing changed.
 They are slowly dying out because people realize it’s a waste of money.